HereThereBeMonsters/togira/README.md

 ### Server proxy

-To prevent security problems, cross-domain AJAX requests are mostly blocked.
-To work around this, all API (Toggl and Jira) requests are made to the Togira server (e.g. localhost:8080) and the server is configured to forward those requests to the corresponding Toggl and Jira API endpoints.
+To prevent security problems, cross-domain AJAX requests are mostly blocked in web browsers.
+To work around this, all API (Toggl and Jira) requests are made to the Togira server (e.g. localhost:8080) and the server is configured to proxy those requests to the corresponding Toggl and Jira API endpoints.

-Besides this proxying of the API requests and the serving of the static HTML/JS/CSS app, Togira does not have its own backend code.
-There is no database or any other form of server storage or logic.
+Besides this proxying of the API requests and the serving of the static HTML/JS/CSS app, Togira does not have any backend logic: There is no database or any other form of server storage or logic, nothing is persisted or logged.